AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

   <figcaption><strong>Figure 2.1.</strong> Illustration of step 1 of CART algorithm for tablet vs phone dataset.
 Left split based on ‘makes calls’ feature, right split based on ‘screen size=8’ .</figcaption>
 </figure>

 To quantify the quality of each split, we use the **Gini Impurity** of each **node data**.
-The Gini impurity describes how pure or mixed the data labels in a node.
+The Gini impurity describes how pure or mixed the data labels in a node are.
 The purer the data the closer Gini is to 0, while the more mixed the data in the node the closer Gini is to 0.5.
 We will look at how to calculate the Gini Impurity a bit later.
 For now I want you to assume that you know how to calculate it.

 ###Information gain
 The **Information Gain of a split** refers to how much information we gain by choosing one of the possible splits.
 If the decision tree is binary, then each feature is a possible split.
 If it is not binary, then each pair of a feature with a value is represented as (feature, value), and will constitute a possible split.